-The Draft Guard is weather-stripping for your Fireplace, an insulated cover, made with two layers of metalized aluminum separated by an enclosed air space, designed to seal the fireplace and insulate your home when your fireplace is not being used.
-The Draft Guard can reduce your heating and air conditioning costs by as much as 30 percent, often paying for itself in a single energy bill.
+The Draft Guard is weather-stripping for your Fireplace, an insulated cover, made with metalized aluminum separated by an enclosed air space, designed to seal the fireplace and insulate your home when your fireplace is not being used.
+The Draft Guard can reduce your heating and air conditioning costs, often paying for itself in a single energy bill.

 Keep cool air in and hot air out during the summer, and warm air in and cold air out in the winter!
 The Draft Guard saves heating and cooling costs by blocking drafts from both sides, and is also effective for blocking undesirable fumes and noise from the outside.